 After verification, you will receive a confirmation email.
 This email will also include steps for you to pay for your Apple Developer Program membership.

-If you are an accredited institution, government entity, or non-profit organization located in Brazil, China, Japan, the United Kingdom, or the United States, you may be eligible for a membership fee waiver.
+If you are a nonprofit organization, accredited educational institution, or government entity located in an eligible country, you may submit a request for a membership fee waiver.

 Invite Guidebook to Your Account

-Once you have completed the enrollment process, please invite Guidebook as an Admin to your App Store Connect account.
-Admin access is necessary in order create push certificates and provisioning profiles, both of which are needed to submit your app and keep it up-to-date.
+Once you have completed the enrollment process, please invite Guidebook as an Admin or an App Manager to your App Store Connect account.
+Guidebook will also require “Access to Certificate, Identifiers & Profiles”.
+This access is necessary in order to create push certificates and provisioning profiles, both of which are needed to submit your app and keep it up-to-date.

-If you have previously used your Developer Account to submit apps, you may have the maximum amount of distribution certificates.
-If this is the case, we will ask you to send us one that is already in use or revoke one to make room for us to generate a new certificate.
+If you have previously used your Developer Account to submit apps, you may have reached the maximum amount of distribution certificates.
+If this is the case, we will ask you to send us an existing certificate in a secure manner.
+Alternatively, you may revoke one of your existing certificates, so that we’re able to generate a new one.